iExecBlockchainComputing/iexec-dapps-registry/README.md

 > 01/05/18 - 01/15/18 : **Learning**

-Develop and improve the neccessary skills to work with smart contracts and define which hardware (Ardunio, Raspberry-Pi , emmbed systems or linux embedded) needed for the sensors and actuators.
+Develop and improve the neccessary skills to work with smart contracts and define which hardware (Ardunio, Raspberry-Pi , emmbed systems or linux embedded) are needed for the sensors and actuators.
 Determine the supply chain to be used as test case.

-The considered supply chain so far is transport of fruits and vegetables inside Uruguay (from the farm to the city's grocery store).
+**Note :** The considered supply chain so far is the transport of fruits and vegetables inside Uruguay (from the farm to the city's grocery store).

 > 01/16/18 - 02/02/18 : **Implementing**